AdrianRossouw/daemon-co-za/_posts/articles/2014-03-16-post-mortem-real-time-fridge-poetry-48-hours.md

 It was completed in 48 hours during the Node Knockout 2012 coding contest by [myself](http://daemon.co.za) and [Le Roux Bodenstein](http://twitter.com/lerouxb).
 The name comes from one of the combinations we made with the default 'hipster ipsum' wordset.
 You can add your own fridges with your own words too.

 Although it was finished back then, I spent some time cleaning it up last night to make it a bit more interesting to blog about.
 Primarily I added the ability to embed it into other pages, and improved tablet support.

+__There is a bug which causes node to crash at the moment.
+I have set up a cronjob to reset it every few minutes until I have a moment to debug it properly__

 It has been released under a MIT license and the [source is available on GitHub](https://github.com/Vertice/helvetica-cardigan).
 {% endcapture %}